harry-tallbelt/IntelligentSystemsLabs/README.md

 # Fuzzy-logic inference

-_The repo is originally a project for a university course, hence the name IntelligentSystemsLabs._

 This fork was created as an accident in the first place, so I didn't really need it and it wasn't properly used.
 [The original repo](https://github.com/Jeanosis/IntelligentSystemsLabs)